 Polypropylene Garments from this material exhibit much better insulation properties than the cotton and nylon counterparts.
 When wet it performs very well and it dries very quickly.
 Polypropylene is prone to becoming smelly from use due to the synthetic nature of it’s fabric.
 Also, polypropylene seems to have a little bit of difficulty in managing fluctuations in temperature so you can suffer from the occasional heat flush when riding hard.

-Merino Wool Back in the 80s I use to wear a long john woollen undergarment under my cycling jerseys during the cooler months.
+Merino Wool Back in the 80s I used to wear a woollen undergarment under my cycling jerseys during the cooler months.
 It was a little scratchy but kept me warm.
 Wool has come a long way since then with the introduction of merino wool.
-Merino wool is wool but without the scratch.
+Merino wool is wool but without the itchiness.
 Garments made from this material exhibit the best thermo regulation of all the fabrics.
 It is as warm or warmer than polypropylene but stays slightly warmer when wet.
-It however takes longer to dry out than polypropylene and doesnt suffer from becoming smelly with use.
-I have been using merino wool since it came onto the market, not only for cycling, but for my outdoor adventures and as my casual wear.
+It however takes longer to dry out than polypropylene and doesn’t suffer from becoming smelly with use.
+I have been using merino wool since it came onto the market, not only for cycling but for my outdoor adventures and as my casual wear.
 I prefer this garment over all others as a base layer when the temperature drops below 12 degrees.

 Merino wool base layers can be brought from adventure shops.
 It is more expensive than polypropylene but costs around the same as a specialised cycling specific cotton and nylon blend garment brought from a cycling shop.
-Its important to purchased one that is fitted.
-For cycling I purchase the womens size to get a good snug but not tight fit as the mens sizing is usually a loser fit.
-It’s important to wash it on a wool wash with a degetent that is suitable for wool.
-If you do Merino wool will last you around five or more years.
+Its important to purchase one that is fitted.
+For cycling, I purchase the women’s size to get a good snug but not a tight fit, the men’s sizing is usually a loser fit.
+It’s important to wash it on a wool wash with a detergent that is suitable for wool.
+Merino wool will last you around five or more years if looked after properly.